obophenotype/planaria-ontology/issue_template.md

 ## Suggested parent term

-Please look in the hierarchy in a browser such as [OLS](http://www.ebi.ac.uk/ols/ontologies/plana)
+-  Please look in the hierarchy in a browser such as [OLS](http://www.ebi.ac.uk/ols/ontologies/plana)
+-  Your new term should make sense in the following sentence "New Term" is a "Parent Term"

 ## Attribution